V-Cent/TTE/docs/tech/todps2.md

 E.g., Johnny equipping Narikiri Stahn will change his regular attacks, Kogahazan, Rekuuzan, Souryuu Rengazan and Senkuuretsuha to sonic attacks.
 Mary equipping Nariki Stahn would change all those attacks into slash and blunt property attacks and so on.

 :::tagging{data-tags="{'todo' : true}"}
 **Advance Gate Points**: You can use these on the New Game + shop to buy special effects.
-Float Gravity, for example, increases the launch powers of all attacks by a multiplier.
+Float Gravity, for example, increases the launch power of all attacks by a multiplier.
 You can also manipulate your end game save file to gain more points.
 Decreasing and then increasing the difficulty in the same playthrough (so fight the final boss, save, load, fight again), has no effect on the points.
-Difficulty has an effect, but looks like only has an effect based on the last playthrough difficulty.
-So the question is:
+Difficulty only has an effect based on the last playthrough difficulty.
 :::

-1. Can one clear on hard (2 points), load and clear on simple, keep the 2 points (probably not)?
-If yes, does the simple difficulty affect the next playthrough or the hard (so clear on hard (2 points),save,load,clear on simple, save, newgame+, clear on hard(4 points))?
-2. Can one manipulate difficulties to max points?
-Something like Hard (0p+2p) -> Simple (2p+1p) -> Hard(3p+2p) -> Chaos(5p+2p?)
-Possible?
-[TODO]

 **Critical Attacks**: Criticals can stun enemies or apply status effects depending on the character.
 Crits all go to 80 stagger, the next hit after the crit adds more stagger.
 When the enemy is stunned (usually because of a crit), all attacks OTG.

 **Text Skip**: Hold X and Square to skip all current text.
 Works better than mashing.
 Possible to use after options too.

 :::tagging{data-tags="{'todo' : true}"}
-**Collector's Book Bonus**: Maxed Collectors book gives you 15 of every item after beating the final boss. (test on Leon's side?)
-[TODO]
+**Collector's Book Bonus**: Maxed Collectors book gives you 15 of every item after beating the final boss.
 :::

-**Dash Lock**: After doing a ground dash on a chain (outside of chains you can link ground dashes after any action other than spells/ground dash) you can only dash again after a back step or after touching the ground without doing any moves.
-That is why "wavedashing" (jumping then dashing to the ground) can be a good option for the neutral game.
+**Dash Lock**: After doing a ground dash on a chain (outside of chains you can link ground dashes after any action other than spells/ground dash) you can only dash again after a back step or after touching the ground without doing any moves. "wavedashing" (jumping then dashing to the ground) can be a good option for enemies too far away for a single dash (as long as they're ground enemies with normal height).

 **Dash Direction**: To dash to an enemy, always do the input to the direction your character is facing.
 Including when you mix-up an enemy during a jump or chain.
 This is also important if you want to backstep after jumping over an enemy, since you would have to first dash towards the enemy (cancelling the landing animation) and then away from it (finally backstepping).